NASA-IMPACT/veda-ui/docs/content/CONFIGURATION.md

 ### Footer

+To turn on the footer compomnent set `ENABLE_USWDS_PAGE_FOOTER` to TRUE within the `.env` file.

-The footer component dynamically pulls its content from the `mainNavItems` and `subNavItems` that are also leveraged by the header component from [veda.config.js](#vedaconfigjs).
+The footer component dynamically pulls its content from the `mainNavItems` and `subNavItems` that are also leveraged by the header component from `veda.config.js`.
 The footer component does not currently render any child navigation elements passed down from the `mainNavItems` or `subNavItems`.
 The footer also requires `footerSettings` object to be passed to set `secondary section` and `return to top` button functionality.

 ```
 secondarySection: {